 My next tip is to start small.
 Pick exercises that have a small range of motion, like crunches or baby bicycles.
-When you keep the movement small, you can isolate it more.
+When you keep the movement small, you can isolate your abdominal muscles better.
 The more limbs you include in your ab exercises, the more difficult it is to isolate the core.
-I am not saying to completely eliminate those more complex exercises, but they should be placed in the middle or end of your core workout.
-You should start each workout with a small exercise that you always feel a lot in your core.
-Get the abs burning right off the bat so you can continue to feel them in some of the more difficult exercises.
+If you are struggling to engage your abs, set yourself up for success by keeping the exercise simple.
+I am not saying to completely eliminate those more complex exercises, but hold off until you feel more confident.

 Breathing will make you feel stronger.
-It will also help you contract deeper in each exercise.
-Empty your stomach on each exhale so you can squeeze, crunch and twist tighter!
+It will help you contract deeper in each exercise so you can feel your abs more.